yyan115/GAM300/README.md

 ## Set up Development Environment

-The project now supports using Visual Studio Code, but as the project was first configured using Visual Studio, it still currently supports using Visual Studio as well.
+Visual Studio Code IS SLOW TO UPDATE, MAY BREAK, AND IS NOT RECOMMENDED.
+Please use Visual Studio instead.
+However, Visual Studio Code might still have to be installed, for Android Studio to correctly pick up the cmake configuration.
+So please install Visual Studio Code as well.

 Everyone should set up Android Studio to make sure their code works on Android.